sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 ---

 ## Gems
-Gems are snippets of Ruby code that extend the language in the project file, allowing the files to read and render more functions.
+Gems are snippets of Ruby code that extend the language in the project, allowing for more complex functions.

 - Install gems into the project folder:
 ```